 The bottom line

-Therapy and self-help strategies can help you get to the bottom of your underlying issues and develop the tools to beat depression for good.
-So while drug treatment can be beneficial, it’s by no means the only answer.
+So, while drug treatment can be beneficial, it’s by no means the only answer.
 There are other effective treatment approaches that can be taken in addition to, or instead of, medication.
-It's up to you to evaluate your options and decide what's best for you.

 Is depression caused by a chemical imbalance in the brain?